Anomaly Detection via Multi-Scale Contrasted Memory: Proposed method

-\paragraph{One-class AD.} In this case, we use the $L_2$ norm of the difference map as an anomaly score for each scale and no further training is required:
+\textbf{One-class AD.} In this case, we use the $L_2$ norm of the difference map as an anomaly score for each scale and no further training is required:

-\paragraph{Unbalanced supervised AD.} We use the additional labeled data to train $S$ scale-specific classifiers working on the difference map $\Delta^{(\scaleK)}$.
-Each classifier is first composed of an average pooling layer $\phi$ followed by an MLP $g^{(\scaleK)}$ composed of two dense layers with a single scalar output. $\phi$ is required to reduce the spatial resolution of $\Delta^{(\scaleK)}$, which would require very large layers on earlier scales.
+\textbf{Semi-supervised AD.} We use the additional labeled data to train $S$ scale-specific classifiers on the difference map $\Delta^{(\scaleK)}$.
+Each classifier is first composed of an average pooling layer $\phi$ followed by a two-layer MLP $g^{(\scaleK)}$ with a single scalar output. $\phi$ reduces the spatial resolution of $\Delta^{(\scaleK)}$, to prevent using very large layers on earlier scales.
 The output of $g^{(\scaleK)}$ directly corresponds to the $\scaleK$\textsuperscript{th} scale anomaly distance: Each scale-specific classifier is trained using the intermediate features of the same normal and anomalous samples used during the first step along their labels.
 The training procedure is similar to other distance-based anomaly detectors \cite{DBLP:conf/iclr/RuffVGBMMK20, DBLP:conf/icpr/Jezequel22CR} where the objective is to obtain small distances for normal samples while keeping high distances on anomalies.
 We note that our model is the \textit{first to introduce memory prototypes learned during representation learning into the anomaly distance learning}.
 The distance constraint is enforced via a double-hinge distance loss: where $d$ is the anomaly distance for a given sample, and $M$ controls the size of the margin around the unit ball frontier.
-One advantage of this loss is that both normal samples and anomalies will be correctly separated without encouraging anomalous features to be pushed toward infinity.
-Our \textbf{second stage supervised loss} is the following

-Finally, all scale anomaly scores are merged into a single anomaly score using a sum weighted by the confidence parameters $\lambda^{(\scaleK)}$: The anomaly score $\ascore$ effectively combines the expertise of each anomaly score on different scales, making it much more robust to different sizes of anomalies than other detectors.
-As mentioned in \cref{sec:memorize}, the $\lambda^{(\scaleK)}$ will put more weight to the later scales, which is desirable since we want our detector to be more sensitive to broad object anomalies.
+Using this loss, both normal samples and anomalies will be correctly separated without encouraging anomalous features to be pushed toward infinity.
+Our \textbf{second stage supervised loss} is the following Finally, all scale anomaly scores are merged using a sum weighted by the confidence parameters $\lambda^{(\scaleK)}$: The anomaly score $\ascore$ effectively combines the expertise of the scores from each scale, making it more robust to different sizes of anomalies than other detectors.
+As mentioned in \cref{sec:memorize}, the $\lambda^{(\scaleK)}$ will put more weight to later scales, making our detector more sensitive to broad object anomalies.

 This second stage is summarized in \cref{fig:model-train-stage2}.
 As we can see, only the second stage has to be swapped between one-class learning and semi-supervised learning, resulting in a unified easily-switchable framework for AD.